sodadata/docs/soda-cloud/anomaly-dashboard.md

 When you set up or activate the anomaly dashboard, Soda begins by partitioning your data.
 To maximize efficiency, Soda does not profile the *entirety* of data in a dataset; instead, it partitions your data so that it profiles only a sample of the data.

-First, Soda detects a column that contains TIME type data that it can use to partition the data to only the last 30 days' worth of data.
+To partition the data, first, Soda detects a column that contains TIME type data that it can use to partition the data to only the last 30 days' worth of data.
 If it does not detect a column of TIME type data, it uses one million rows of data against which to perform its profiling.
 If there are fewer than one million rows in a dataset, it profiles all the data; if there are more than a million rows, it selects a random sample of a million rows to use to profile the data.

-After partitioning a sample of data, Soda begins profiling your data.
+After partitioning a sample of data, Soda begins profiling it.
 The profiling activity collects metadata for your datasets such as the names of the columns in the datasets you configured for profiling, and the type of data that each contains.
 After profiling the data, Soda automatically creates relevant anomaly detection checks for the dataset and some of its columns.

 ### Change the time partitioning column